krashanoff/fftp/README.md

 ## Protocol Details

 It's fast and it's simple.
 * Nonblocking
 * Stateless
 * Insecure

+### V0

+V0 was implemented in Rust and used `bincode` for sending data.

+### V1

+V1 transitioned the program to C. It simplified the protocol at expense of implementation complexity.

 Request:
 * 2 byte length of the packet